alan-turing-institute/jbc-turing-rss-testdebiasing/README.md

 # Debiasing targeted testing data

-This repository contains the R scripts needed to reproduce the results reported in the manuscript 'Local prevalence of transmissible SARS-CoV-2 infection : an integrative causal model for debiasing fine-scale targeted testing data'.
+This repository contains the R scripts needed to reproduce the results reported in the manuscript 'Improving local prevalence estimates of SARS-CoV-2 infections using a causal debiasing framework'.

 ## Installation